codesecurely/codesecurely.github.io/_posts/2019-07-29-priv-esc-path.md

 ```
 Of course nc might have not been installed on the remote box but any available command may be called as root this way.
 You may for example push your public key to authorized_keys of another user or root and login with SSH.

-I've learned this during my [HackTheBox](https://hackthebox.eu) hacking attempts, a platform which I recommend as it has a great number of machines and challenges and supportive community.
+I've learned this during my [HackTheBox](https://hackthebox.eu) hacking attempts, a platform which I recommend as it has a great number of machines and challenges and a supportive community.